By Jenny Rollins

 When I recently visited it, the gift shop neighboring the green Borden house on 92 Second St. in Fall River, Massachusetts, smelled like cigarette smoke, and a black cat named Max wandered in and out, each of his legs shaved half way up.
 There were binders resting on a pew, stuffed with news clippings and official documents from the late 1990s on.

-I flipped through the clippings, noting that it’s a collection of all news, both critical and praising.
+I flipped through the clippings, noting that it was a collection of all news, both critical and praising.
 It seems for the owner, Donald Woods, and his girlfriend Jill DaPonte, that all attention is good attention.
 A clipping from the Herald News stated the couple apparently visited the house for the first time on Valentine’s Day in 2003, where they “fell under Lizzie’s spell,” and bought the entire house for $699,920—much more than the $1 and “other valuable considerations” Lizzie and her sister Emma sold the house for after the murders, according to public record.

 “Possible opening in April,” said a woman into the phone.
 “Which room did you want to book?”
 Sue, the part-time Borden tour guide of five years, did not want to give a last name, though she did tell me that she was featured on the show Kindred Spirits in season 2, episode 1.